lrmoon/Marq/README.md

 - Bootstrap

+- JavaScript

 <br />

 ## Planned for future enhancements

-As a user, I want to be notify by email from the app.
+As a user, I want to be notified by email from the app.
 As a user, I want to be able to switch between light and dark mode.
-As a user, I want to see my things to  do in order by importance.
+As a user, I want to see my to-do list in order by importance.